 Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

-As much as I hate to admit it, I didn’t have many expectations for Roundup Rodeo BBQ.
-When the restaurant was first announced, my initial thought was–another barbecue restaurant?
+As much as I hate to admit it, I didn’t have many expectations for Roundup Rodeo BBQ, a Toy Story-themed restaurant at Disney’s Hollywood Studios.
+When the restaurant was announced, my initial thought was to question the choice of another barbecue restaurant.

 Seriously, have we already forgotten Pizza Planet?
-Even my hairdresser still complains about the loss of the arcade-themed restaurant that sold cheap pizza.
+Even my hairdresser still complains about the loss of the arcade-themed restaurant that sells cheap pizza.
 Sure, you can get the same kind of pizza at PizzeRizzo, but not the same experience.
+Our sons loved that place.
+And we boy moms love these kinds of memories of our children, don’t we?

+Suffice it to say, I was skeptical going into this review of Roundup Rodeo BBQ, a Toy Story-themed restaurant at Disney’s Hollywood Studios.
 When Roundup Rodeo BBQ opened, like many of you, I saw photos and videos circulating on social media.
 My first impression was that it looked like Disney had cleared out the Toy Story Mania queue and added a bunch of tables and chairs.

 But still, I love Toy Story, and I’m often wrong when it comes to first impressions.
 So when Kristen invited me to join her family for lunch at Roundup Rodeo BBQ, I was excited to have the opportunity to dine there.
+But did Roundup Rodeo BBQ exceed our expectations?
+That’s what we’re going to find out!

+When we arrived at Roundup Rodeo, Kristen checked us in on the My Disney Experience app.
+She immediately received a text notification confirming our arrival.
 We waited approximately ten minutes before receiving another text that our table was ready.
 Soon afterward, a cast member greeted us and gave us the low down on the experience.

-She told us that we were all honorary toys when we entered Andy’s room (the restaurant).
-She said that we would be asked to participate several times throughout the meal and to pay attention to cues in the music and lighting.
+She told us that we were all honorary toys when we entered Andy’s room (the restaurant) and that we would be asked to participate several times throughout the meal.
+It was important to pay attention to cues in the music and lighting.
+She then escorted us to our table, where a server almost immediately greeted us.

+Since this meal is considered all-you-care-to-eat, you can enjoy as many of the selections as you want.
+However, our server asked that we finish our initial choices before making extra requests.
 He told us that, in most cases, guests didn’t realize how much food would be brought to the table.
 Often, when they see the enormous initial servings, there’s no need for anything extra.

 So he asked us to pick out four sides, and in the meantime, he would bring out a few things to get us started.
 Little did we know what we were getting into!

-So it was an ideal time to walk around and take a few photos.
+Before we get to the meat of the matter, we’ll tour the restaurant.
+Since we had one of the first reservation times available, the restaurant had yet to fill up.
+So, it was an ideal time to walk around and take a few photos.
 I soon realized I was totally wrong about the overall interior look and feel of Roundup Rodeo BBQ.

 While it resembles the Toy Story Mania queue, the restaurant was much larger than I expected.
-So naturally, the size of the interior helps it pull off the scaled feel of being a toy in Andy’s bedroom.
+Naturally, the size of the interior helps it pull off the scaled feel of being a toy in Andy’s bedroom.
+Bo Peep and her sheep sit in the center of the dining room toward the back of the restaurant.

+We’ll start with a few of the seating arrangements.
+Most of the dining room consists of tables and chairs.
+However, banquette seating is provided around the parameters of the room.
 Many of these styles feature traditional bench seating with a regular table and stand-alone chairs on the opposite side.
 Toward the center of the room, there’s a mix of tables and chairs, including two-tops, four-tops, and six-tops.

 Each table had a set of glass dishes that looked like paper picnic plates!
 We all noticed the plates and thought they were a fun element.
-Additionally, three bbq sauces were available-spicy, classic, and sweet.
+Additionally, three BBQ sauces were available: spicy, classic, and sweet.

 Here are a few photos of the restaurant:

-By the time I returned from taking photos, I was surprised to see that we still hadn’t received any food.
+When I returned from taking photos, I was surprised to see that we still hadn’t received any food.
 However, as soon as I sat down, the server brought our first item.

 The Prospector’s Homemade Cheddar Biscuits with Sweet Pepper Jelly